borntofrappe/game-development/06 Angry Birds/README.md

 1. simulate a dynamic body and solid ground

-2. add a series of kinematic bodies
+2. simulate a dynamic body and a series of kinematic bodies

 3. consider mouse input

-4. detect collisions in the world
+4. react to a collision between world objects

-5. set up the game
+5. set up the game with a state machine

-6. in the play state, initialize a world with static edges and two dynamic shapes
+6. initialize a world with static edges and two dynamic bodies

-7. recreate the start state with a bold title and a world based on the ball pit demo
+7. introduce the gane with a bold title and a simulation similar to that introduced in `Prep/Ball Pit`

 8. refactor the code to have the logic pertinent to the aliens in its own class

-9. include obstacles in the play state
+9. include obstacles

 10. react to a collision between game entities